meagerfindings/Student-Scheduler/java/com/meagerfindings/matgreten/c196_student_scheduler_mat_greten/readme.md

 ## TODO List

+- Add validation throughout...
+- Courses
+    - make cm listview for courses.
+Adding the activity did not work like I hoped it would...
 - Assessments
     - Add the rest of the data points into creation/editing of assessments.
         - Assessments Alerts Listview